MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-create-remote-openxr.md

 > [!IMPORTANT]
 > ```xrRemotingConnectMSFT``` or ```xrRemotingListenMSFT``` must be called before trying to create a XrSession via xrCreateSession.
 If you try to create a XrSession while the connection state is ```XR_REMOTING_CONNECTION_STATE_DISCONNECTED_MSFT``` the session creation will succeed but the session state will immediately transition to XR_SESSION_STATE_LOSS_PENDING.

 Holographic Remoting's implementation of ```xrCreateSession``` supports waiting for a connection to be established.
 You can call ```xrRemotingConnectMSFT``` or ```xrRemotingListenMSFT``` immediately followed by a call to, which will block and wait for a connection to be established.
 The timeout is fixed to 10 seconds.
-If a connection can be established within this time the XrSession creation will succeed and the session state will transition to XR_SESSION_STATE_READY.
+If a connection can be established within this time, the XrSession creation will succeed and the session state will transition to XR_SESSION_STATE_READY.
 In case no connection can be established the session creation also succeeds but immediately transitions to XR_SESSION_STATE_LOSS_PENDING.

 In general, the connection state is couple with the XrSession state.
 Any change to the connection state also affects the session state.
 For instance, if the connection state switches from `XR_REMOTING_CONNECTION_STATE_CONNECTED_MSFT` to ```XR_REMOTING_CONNECTION_STATE_DISCONNECTED_MSFT``` the session state will transition to XR_SESSION_STATE_LOSS_PENDING as well.